broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * Avro files (Delta onward)
 * Hail VariantDataset (VDS) (Delta onward)

-The Variants team would like to establish policies around the cleanup of these artifacts so AoU will be able to understand how their money is being spent.
-There are implications for the deletions of these artifacts as described below.
+The Variants team would like to establish policies around the cleanup of these artifacts so AoU can decide how their money should be spent.

 ## Establish an AoU callset signoff protocol